tinue/sharp-pocket-computer/pc1600-serial/README.md

 The options are:
 * `--load (-l)`: Load a file onto the PC-1500/1600.
 Before launching the tool, enter `LOAD "COM1:"` on the PC-1600, or `CLOADa` on the PC-1500.
 * `--save (-s)`: Save a file from the PC-1500/1600 to the PC.
-Launch the tool, and then enter `SAVE "COM1:"` on the PC-1600, or `CSAVEa`on the PC-1500.
+Launch the tool, and then enter `SAVE "COM1:",A` on the PC-1600, or `CSAVEa`on the PC-1500.
 * `--1500 (-5)`: Setup the tool to communicate with the PC-1500 (default is the PC-1600)
 * `--addutil (-u)`: Adds some shortcuts starting with line 61000 (Def-J: Init serial; Def-S: Save, Def-L: Load)

-A file with the extension `.bas` will be automatically converted into the proper PC-1600 format, and no manual work is required.
+The file provided will be automatically converted into the proper PC-1500/A or PC-1600 format, and no manual work is required.
-Any other extension (e.g. `.img`) is sent to the PC-1600 unchanged.

 ### Settings for the Sharp PC-1600 serial port
 After a reset / power loss of the PC-1600, these commands need to be entered